Greenwood LeFlore: Malmaison

-Leflore wanted a manor house that befitted his status as a wealthy planter.
+LeFlore wanted a manor house that befitted his status as a wealthy planter.
 He commissioned James Harris, a Georgian, to design it.
-Leflore was an admirer of Napoleon Bonaparte and Josephine, and had the house designed in French style.
-When he sought a name for the house, "he decided on the name of the Château de Malmaison, ten miles west of Paris on the Seine."
-LeFlore called his Carroll County home Malmaison.
-LeFlore occupied the Malmaison until his death in 1865.
+An admirer of Napoleon Bonaparte and Empress Joséphine, LeFlore had the house designed in the French style.
+For its name, he chose that of the Château de Malmaison, ten miles west of Paris on the Seine."
+Constructed c.1855, the house stood in Carroll County, Mississippi.
+LeFlore occupied it until his death in 1865.

-To furnish his mansion, LeFlore imported most of the furniture from France, where it had been made to order.
-Silver, glass, and china came in sets of dozens.
-The drawing room set was of 30 pieces of solid mahogany, finished in genuine gold and upholstered in silk damask.
-The house held mirrors, tables, large four-poster beds of rosewood with silken and satin canopies, and four tapestry curtains depicting the four palaces of Napoleon and Josephine: Versailles, Malmaison, Saint Cloud and Fontainebleau.
+To furnish the mansion, LeFlore imported most of its contents from France, where they had been made to order.
+Silver, glassware, and china were acquired in sets of dozens.
+The drawing room suite comprised 30 pieces of solid mahogany, finished in genuine gold and upholstered in silk damask.
+The house also contained mirrors, tables, large four-poster beds of rosewood with silk and satin canopies, and four tapestry curtains depicting the four palaces of Napoleon and Joséphine: Versailles, Malmaison, Saint Cloud and Fontainebleau.

 Malmaison was one of the show places of Mississippi.
 It was a great tourist attraction and was visited annually by hundreds from all parts of the United States.
 Around it clung the memories of the transition of Mississippi from Indian territory to its present status.

-LeFlore descendants used the mansion until it was destroyed in a fire in 1942.
-The cause of the fire remains unknown.
-Only a few pieces of crystal and silver, and some chairs were salvaged from the ruins of the mansion.
-The horse carriage used to transport LeFlore to visit Andrew Jackson and other Washington, D.C. officials was also saved and has been preserved.
-Artifacts and furniture from Malmaison including a bedroom set, paintings, and children's toys are on display in the Malmaison Room at the Museum of the Mississippi Delta.
+The mansion remained in use by LeFlore's descendants until it was destroyed in a fire in 1942; the cause of the fire has never been determined.
+Only a few pieces of crystal and silver and some chairs were salvaged from the ruins.
+The horse-draw carriage formerly used by LeFloreon visits to Andrew Jackson and other officials in Washington, D.C. was also saved and has been preserved.
+Artifacts and furnishings from Malmaison – including a bedroom suite, paintings, and children's toys – are on display in the Malmaison Room at the Museum of the Mississippi Delta.